It’s World Sleep Day … how well do you sleep?

-Not only is sleep increasingly linked with a number of health issues including an increased risk of obesity, type 2 diabetes and Alzheimer’s disease, but it can also affect our ability to lose weight, due, in part, to imbalances in our hunger hormones leading us to eat more calories.
+Not only is poor sleep linked with an increasing number of health issues including increased risk of obesity, type 2 diabetes and Alzheimer’s disease, but it can also affect our ability to lose weight, due, in part, to imbalances in our hunger hormones leading us to eat more calories.

 - Practice good sleep hygiene

 - Go to bed and wake up around the same time each day.
 Most people need 7-9 hours sleep per night, though there are variations on this

 - Start winding down an hour before bed – read a book, listen to music